-The Millersville Test Center will be an open test site for the LSAT administration on Saturday, February 8, 2014 and October 4, 2014.
+The Millersville Test Center will be an open test site for the LSAT administration on Saturday, September 27, 2014.
 The reporting location for this test date is Stayer 111.
 Walk-in registration is not permitted.

 The Law School Admissions Test (LSAT) is a half-day standardized test required for admission to all law schools that are members of the Law School Admissions Council (LSAC).
 The LSAT is administered nationally four times a year (June, October, December, and February) in accordance with LSAC testing dates.